apache/kyuubi/docs/quick_start/quick_start_with_datagrip.md

 ### Generic JDBC Connection Settings
 After install drivers, you should configure the right host and port which you can find in kyuubi server log.
 By default, we use `localhost` and `10009` to configure.

-Of curse, you can fill other configs.
+Of course, you can fill other configs.

 After generic configs, you can use test connection to test.